 In his photographic work, Ingo Hampe explores the mysteries of life and what it takes to be human.
 He focuses on capturing the beauty of the mundane and candid moments.
 His images aim to appeal directly to the heart of the viewer.

-Photography is for Ingo Hampe a kind of zen meditation – a practice in self abandoness:
+Photography is for Ingo Hampe a practice in self-abandonees – a kind of zen meditation:

-Ingo Hampe was born in Lüneburg and raised in Hannover, Germany.
-Now he lives and works in Berlin and London.
+Ingo Hampe is a self taught photographer who now lives and works in Berlin and London.